BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 When the user funds their wallet without Lightning services, they need to send sats on-chain first and then use the sats to open a payment channel.
 They should be prompted to send enough sats to cover the transaction fee for opening a payment channel.

 For a simplified UX, the channel open could be initiated as soon as on-chain funds are confirmed so users don’t have to manually open a channel.
 Your wallet application could have a node that automatically opens a channel with the user.
 Having your application as a dedicated peer means users are less likely to have channels closed on them for inactivity.
-A wallet that has automatic channel opens to their own dedicated node is [Blixt](https://blixtwallet.github.io/).
+[Blixt](https://blixtwallet.github.io/) is an example of a wallet that has automatic channel opens to their own dedicated node.

 ### Manual channel open